This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Ms.Ding is a Teaching Assistant at Stony Brook University Orchestra and coached undergraduate chamber music.
 She’s also teaching on Long Island area preparing violin/viola students for NYSSMA and ABRSM exams.

-Erica Garcia - Cello Teacher
+Erica Garcia - Violin / Cello Teacher

 Erica Rose Garcia is currently a senior at the Cleveland Institute of Music studying under Richard Weiss majoring in Cello Performance earning her minor in Suzuki Pedagogy.